rackerlabs/configsnap/README.md

 Record useful system state information, and compare to previous state if run with PHASE containing "post" or "rollback".
-A default config file, /etc/configsnap/additional.conf, can be provided for extra files, directories or commands to register during configsnap execution.
+A default config file, /etc/configsnap/additional.conf, can be customised to include extra files, directories or commands to register during configsnap execution.

 Options: